 Most employers will consider it a positive step that you have got the travelling bug out of your system before settling down and building your career.

 I am of the opinion that you should incorporate activities that will set you apart from the group that will be seeking those elusive positions.
-Something interesting on your CV will set you apart and provide a point of interest and possible discussion at interview.
+Something interesting on your CV will set you apart and provide a point of interest and possible discussion at the interview.
 The more unusual and thought-provoking, the better.

 Everyone can go grape-picking or work in a dog’s home, but not everyone has the get-up-and-go to undertake a personal challenge that proves motivation, organisational abilities and execution.
 I have seen some great examples on CVs.
 One that sticks in my mind was a graduate who was so moved by the plight of orphanages in a country they visited that they spent six months raising funds to hire trucks to transport clothing and food, and changed lives as a result.